 In the past, whenever there was a gathering of families or villages, there were feasts, dances, and games.
 Often, when these gatherings took place, a messenger was sent to neighboring villages to extend a formal invitation.
-Today, these games are played during the Fourth of July and Christmas holidays.
+Today, these games are played in rural communities during the Fourth of July and Christmas holidays.

 The first World Eskimo Olympics was held in Fairbanks in 1961 drawing contestants and dance teams from Barrow, Unalakleet, Tanana, Fort Yukon, Noorvik and Nome.
 The event was a big success and has been held annually ever since.

 For time immemorial, Native peoples of the circumpolar areas of the world have gathered in small villages to participate in games of strength, endurance, balance, and agility.
-Along with these athletic games, dancing, story telling, and other audience participation games took place.
+Along with these athletic games, dancing, storytelling, and other audience participation games took place.
 This provided an opportunity for friendly competition, entertainment and laughter.
-The hosts provided food and lodging, and visitors brought news from surrounding villages and expanded opportunities for challenge building and renewing old and new friendships.
+The hosts provided food and lodging, and visitors brought news from surrounding villages and expanded opportunities for challenge building and renewing old and making new friendships.
 This is the background of the World Eskimo-Indian Olympics and the atmosphere, which we seek to replicate.

 In 1970, Tundra Times, the only statewide Native newspaper in Alaska, by mutual agreement with the Fairbanks Chamber of Commerce, took over sponsorship of the growing event.
-It was viewed by the Tundra Times Board of Directors as a potential fund raiser to assist the newspaper in its mission, defined by the late Howard Rock, founder and editor, to aid the Alaska Native movement toward better solutions to the problems they confronted for decades.
+It was viewed by the Tundra Times Board of Directors as a potential fundraiser to assist the newspaper in its mission; defined by the late Howard Rock, founder and editor, to aid the Alaska Native movement toward better solutions to the problems they confronted for decades.

 Each year record-breaking crowds, record-breaking performances by the athletes, an increasing number of competitors, and larger numbers of villages sending dance groups and athletes to the Games proved to be a challenge to the sponsoring organization.
 In 1976, an independent, non-profit corporation was formed for the sole purpose of a planning, preparing, and staging the annual event.
-World Eskimo-Indian Olympics, Inc. is a 501-(c)(3) organization run by a dedicated group of supporters and volunteers.
+The World Eskimo-Indian Olympics, Inc. is a 501-(c)(3) organization run by a dedicated group of supporters and volunteers.

 WEIO is a non-profit 501(c)3 organization and all contributions are tax deductible.
 Tax ID #92-0100207